nathancashmore/Leaderboard/README.md

 ```/imagemap leaderboard.png```

+If you want to limit the number of players appearing on the leaderboard then
+use the DISPLAY_LIMIT parameter to reduce the amount of players shown.

 You should then setup a commandblock to periodically reload the image in the game
 so it is kept upto date e.g.